loresoft/MongoDB.Messaging/README.md

 #### Subscribe

 In order to process a message on a queue, an application needs to subscribe to a queue.
 There can be many subscribers to a queue to scale the load across processes.
-A subscriber and also set the worker count to scale the number of processing threads for that subscriber.
+A subscriber can also set the worker count to scale the number of processing threads for that subscriber.

 The framework ensures that only one subscriber can process a messages.